-- (2) A copy of the Financial Accounting Standards Board Statement ASC 715 report prepared each year for the UCRP to satisfy the expense-reporting requirement of the Office of Management and Budget. - (3) In order to report the funded status (surplus or deficit) of the Laboratory's portion of UCRP to the DOE, the Contractor will measure the liabilities using the Entry Age Normal actuarial method and the Actuarial Value of Assets as defined in the valuation report indicated in subparagraph (d)(1) above. - (4) Forms 5300.
-Copies of all forms in the 5300 series submitted to the IRS that document the establishment, amendment, termination, spin-off, or merger of a plan submitted to the IRS. - (5) Copy of Private Letter Ruling, if any, related to permission for a participant with a DC Plan Benefit to elect to change to the UCRP 2016 Tier at a later date. - (e) Terminating operations.
+- (2) A copy of the Financial Accounting Standards Board Statement ASC 715 report prepared each year to satisfy the expense-reporting requirement of the Office of Management and Budget. - (3) In order to report the funded status (surplus or deficit) of each Laboratory's portion of UCRP to the DOE, the Contractor will measure the liabilities using the Entry Age Normal actuarial method and the Actuarial Value of Assets as defined in the valuation report indicated in subparagraph (d)(1) above. - (e) Terminating operations.
 When operations at a DOE Laboratory are terminated and no further work is to occur under this contract, the following rules shall apply: - (1) No further benefits for service shall accrue after the Contract termination date, or such earlier date as agreed to by the DOE and the Contractor. - (2) The Contractor shall return the DOE portion of the UCRP assets [as defined herein below] by means of a (1) spin-off and termination of the spun-off plan and reversion pursuant to IRC Section 414(I) and ERISA Section 4044, (2) spin off and plan merger pursuant to IRC 414(I), or (3) otherwise transferred at DOE's direction at DOE's sole discretion subject to applicable law.
-In the case of (2) above, the merger shall be a merger of all DOE assets and all DOE liabilities with another DOE Contractor's DOE-site pension plan. - (3) Procedures with respect to the spin-off and reversion. - (i) For purposes of spin-off, all Contract Service active liabilities for the Laboratory's UCRP members and all Contract Service inactive liabilities for the Laboratory's UCRP members shall be valued using the UCRP plan provisions, actuarial assumptions, and actuarial cost methods that were used to prepare that UCRP actuarial off and Contract Service to date of spin-off.
+In the case of (2) above, the merger shall be a merger of all DOE assets and all DOE liabilities with another DOE Contractor's DOE-site pension plan. - (3) Procedures with respect to the spin-off and reversion. - (i) For purposes of spin-off, all Contract Service active liabilities for the Laboratory's UCRP members and all Contract Service inactive liabilities for the Laboratory's UCRP members shall be valued using the UCRP plan provisions, actuarial assumptions, and actuarial cost methods that were used to prepare that UCRP actuarial valuation which is most recent as of the effective date of the spinoff and Contract Service to date of spin-off.
 For purposes of this subparagraph (e)(3), the aforementioned valuation of the Contract